wcm-io-caravan/caravan-rhyme/README.md

     Stream<ItemResource> getRelatedItems();
   }
 ````
 - Note that none of these interfaces define anything regarding the URL structure of these resources.
-This matches the HAL/HATEOAS principle that client's only should have to know a single URL (of the entry point), and all other URLs should be found as links in the resources
+This matches the HAL/HATEOAS principle that client's only should have to know a single URL (of the entry point), and all other URLs should be found as links in the resources.
-- Again, methods annotated with [@Related](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/ResourceState.java) are used to model the relations / links between resources
+- Again, methods annotated with [@Related](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/ResourceState.java) are used to model the relations / links between resources.
-- `Stream` is used as return type whenever where there may be multiple links with the same relation
+- `Stream` is used as return type whenever where there may be multiple links with the same relation.
-- `Optional` is used when it is not guaranteed that a link will be present (e.g. on the last page, there will be no 'next' link)
+- `Optional` is used when it is not guaranteed that a link will be present (e.g. on the last page, there will be no 'next' link).
-- The method annotated with [@ResourceState](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/ResourceState.java) finally returns the actual data that represents an item
+- The method annotated with [@ResourceState](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/ResourceState.java) finally returns the actual data that represents an item.

 As a return type for the @ResourceState method, you could either use a [jackson](https://github.com/FasterXML/jackson) `ObjectNode` or any other type that can be  parsed from and serialized to JSON using the default jackson `ObjectMapper`.
 If you want to provide a type-safe API to your consumers you should define simple classes that match the JSON structure.
 You shouldn't share any **code** with this classes, so a simple struct-like class like this works well: